 Jonathan Ferrari and Neil Cuggy have executed amended and restated employment agreements with the Company effective as of June 1, 2017.
-Jonathan Roiter and Gregory Christopher entered into employment agreements with the Company effective as of June 7, 2021 and April 12, 2021 respectively.
-Jennifer Stahlke entered into an employment agreement with the Company effective as of May 1, 2020, as amended on July 7, 2021.
+Roslane Aouameur entered into a new employment agreement with the Company effective as of March 31, 2023, when he transitioned into the role of Chief Financial Officer of the Company.
+Jennifer Stahlke and Bipasha Chiu entered into employment agreements with the Company effective as of May 11, 2020, as amended on July 7, 2021, and September 27, 2021, respectively.
 These employment agreements include provisions regarding base salary, annual bonuses, eligibility for long-term equity-incentives, benefits, confidentiality, non-solicitation and non-competition covenants, and ownership of intellectual property, among other things.
 The non-competition covenants contained in the employment agreements survive for twelve (12) months following termination of employment.

 In the case of termination of employment other than for cause of Messrs.
-Ferrari, Cuggy, Roiter and in the case of a resignation for a good reason by Messrs.
-Ferrari, Cuggy, Roiter, their employment agreements provide that they are entitled to a termination payment equal to twenty four (24) months of base salary and short-term incentive amounts in the case of Messrs.
-Ferrari and Cuggy, eighteen (18) months of base salary and short-term incentive amounts in the case of
+Ferrari and Cuggy and in the case of a resignation for a good reason by Messrs.
+Ferrari and Cuggy, their employment agreements provide that they are entitled to a termination payment equal to twenty four (24) months of base salary and short-term incentive.
+In the case of termination of employment other than for cause of Mr. Aouameur, his employment agreement provides that he is entitled to six (6) months of base salary and short-term incentives amounts.
+In the case of termination of employment other than for cause of Ms. Bipasha Chiu, her employment agreement provides that she is entitled to twelve (12) months of base salary and short-term incentives amounts.